DustinVanPraet/SQLShowcase/Evolution of DB Updates_From Zero to Hero.md

 Amended issues solved post functional:
 - It doesn't run a check on errors if the win_amount doesn't exist within a gameset.
-- If the DB needs to activate a gameset, it tells the next gameset that needs to be activated.
+- If the DB needs to activate a gameset, it tells the next gameset available to be activated.